A guide to creating Sponsored Brands video ads

 Text is NOT easy to understand

 7. Make sure the video is locale specific

 Videos without audio tracks are acceptable.
 However, keep in mind:

 - It must be clear to customers that the video has no audio (for example, the ad has a disclaimer that reads “no audio” or there are no characters that appear to be speaking).

 - Customers must be able to understand the video without audio.

 Videos must be in the primary language of the locale in which the ads are displayed.
 Subtitles (or text transcripts/translations) in the local language are required if audio is in a different language.
 Important text within the video, such as product information and instructions, must be in the local language.

 When selecting music for your Sponsored Brands video, pick something that matches the tone of the ad and is a high-quality audio file.
 Low-quality audio (distorted, fuzzy, scratchy, etc.) will make your ad seem less professional and won't be as appealing to customers.
 Additionally, stay away from songs or sound effects that are loud and abrasive.

 Many customers are looking for products on their mobile devices.
 Keep this in mind when creating your Sponsored Brands video, especially when it comes to:

-The amount of information that you include on screen.
+- The amount of information you include on screen.